CHAPTER Eng

 New. #13942, eff 6-25-24

-Each applicant for licensure shall provide the names and addresses of at
+for licensure shall provide the names and addresses of at least 5 individuals,

-shall be individuals having personal or professional knowledge of the
+individuals having personal or professional knowledge of the applicant's

-applicant's engineering experience.
-At least 3 of the references shall be
+engineering experience.
+At least 3 of the references shall be licensed

-licensed engineers, having detailed knowledge of the applicant's engineering
+engineers, having detailed knowledge of the applicant's engineering experience.

 application shall be used as a reference.